-To ensure the continued success of our Nursery programme in particular it is essential that parents become involved and assist with the coaching of the children on a Friday evening, and the development of their children.
-Any resources that you may require will be provided without hesitation e.g. equipment, coaching material, advice etc.
+To ensure the continued success of our nursery programme, parents must become involved and assist with coaching the children on Friday evenings and their development.
+The club will provide any required resources, such as equipment, coaching material, advice, etc..

-Very often parents may be worried that they may not have enough knowledge or experience of Gaelic Games.
-This is not an issue as every year most of our coaches begin at the very same starting point, and with the abundance of GAA workshops being run and training courses within the club, there is plenty of opportunities for first time coaches to learn knew skills.
+Parents may often worry that they may not have enough knowledge or experience of Gaelic Games.
+This is not an issue as every year, most of our coaches begin at the very same starting point, and with the abundance of GAA workshops being run and training courses within the club, there are plenty of opportunities for first-time coaches to learn new skills.

-Any assistance at all, whether it be putting boots on the children, setting up equipment, etc. would be greatly welcomed.
+Any assistance, whether putting boots on the children, setting up equipment, etc., would be greatly appreciated.
 Should parents not become involved, the future of the nursery is not guaranteed.
-Please talk to the team coach or any of the Bord Na Nog delegates about becoming involved or email charlestownbordnanog@gmail.com
+Please talk to the team coach or any of the bord Na nÓg delegates about becoming involved or email charlestownbordnanog@gmail.com